Eemayas/gitignore_maker/README.md

 ## Example Workflow

-Here’s a typical workflow using this tool:
+Here i    s a typical workflow using this tool:

 1. **Generate a language-specific `.gitignore` file**:
     ```bash